Uncategorized

 Create an employee community (internal, CSR, corporate culture)

-As part of an HR, CSR or internal transformation strategy, creating a employee community allows strengthening corporate culture, internal commitment and cross-functionality.
+As part of an HR, CSR or internal transformation strategy, creating an employee community allows strengthening corporate culture, internal commitment and cross-functionality.

 This encourages the sharing of knowledge and collective intelligence, and enables employees to be more involved and, why not, to become ambassadors for the organisation.
 A an internal communication platform or application is ideal for achieving these objectives.